4est-is-Forrest/square-iron/content/docs/Inbox Automation/structure-syntax.md

 template: docs

 ---
-This document aims to provide clarity around each of the toolsets elements mentioned in the section's parent [document](/docs/inbox-automation/).
+This document aims to provide succinct clarity around this toolset's elements summarized in the section's parent [document](/docs/inbox-automation/).

 ## Modules